How to deal with mealybugs on indoor plants? White coating on indoor flowers. How to remove white coating on myrtle leaves

 • citrus.

-When fertilizing the soil with indoor plants, special care must be taken.
-In no case you can not make feeding in large quantities, as this creates ideal conditions for the reproduction of the worm.
-Also, this pest settles on flowers, which are very often fed with fertilizers containing nitrogen.
+When fertilizing the soil with indoor plants, you need to take special care.
+In no case You can’t feed in large quantities, since this creates ideal conditions for the reproduction of the mealybug.
+This pest also settles on flowers, which are often fed with fertilizers containing nitrogen.

-A favorable temperature for insect breeding is +27 degrees or slightly lower.
-The larvae from the laid eggs appear quickly enough.
-Healthy plants have excellent immunity and produce protective substances that repel the worm.
-However, in winter, metabolic processes are disturbed.
-As the daylight hours become short, the flowers begin to lack lighting, and the air in the apartment becomes too dry due to the working central heating batteries.
-Plants become weak, which increases the risk of a pest.
+The favorable temperature for insect reproduction is considered to be +27 degrees or slightly lower.
+Larvae emerge from laid eggs quite quickly.
+Healthy plants have excellent immunity and produce protective substances that repel insects.
+However, in winter time a violation occurs metabolic processes.
+As the daylight hours become short, the flowers begin to lack lighting, and the air in the apartment becomes too dry due to the central heating radiators running.
+Plants become weak, which increases the risk of pest occurrence.

 To feed, the pest needs the sap of a houseplant, which causes significant damage to the flower.
-In addition, in the process of life it is insect secretes nectar, which has a special composition that promotes the reproduction of molds and attracts other insects to itself.
+In addition, in the process of life it insect secretes nectar, which has a special composition that promotes the proliferation of mold fungi and attracts other insects.
 Without taking timely measures, the flower dies.

-There is a variety of mealybugs where females do not need males to reproduce.
+There is a type of mealybug whose females do not need males to reproduce.
 Some subspecies produce offspring without laying eggs.
-In this case, the larvae, ready for independent life, reproduce viviparous individuals.
+In this case, viviparous individuals reproduce, ready for independent life.

-Basically, this pest appears on such a beautiful flower as an orchid, which adorns the windowsills of many apartments and offices.
-In addition, the insect infects citrus fruits, philodendrons, gerberas, fuchsias, asparagus, monstera, grapes, cacti, amaryllis, oleanders, palms, anthurium, hibiscus.
+Basically, this pest appears on such a beautiful flower as an orchid, which decorates the windowsills of many apartments and offices.
+In addition, the insect attacks citrus fruits, philodendrons, gerberas, fuchsias, asparagus, monstera, grapes, cacti, amaryllis, oleanders, palms, anthurium, and hibiscus.

-Venom secreted by worms leads to weakening of orchid growth, discoloration and leaf fall.
-In flowering plants, buds and already blossoming flowers begin to suffer.
-The active reproduction of these insects often leads to deformation of young shoots in orchids.
+Poison secreted by scale insects leads to weakening of orchid growth, color change and leaf falling.
+In flowering plants, buds and already blooming flowers begin to suffer.
+Active reproduction of these insects often leads to deformation of young shoots of orchids.
 In violets, the root system is damaged.

 Mealybug: how to fight?